 When using Google Drive, one must know that all files are stored unencrypted on Google servers.
 Everyone gaining access to these servers can easily copy and read those files.
 An encrypted alternative is Tresorit.
 The paid service offers end-to-end encrypted file sharing and sync.
 You can store your files securely encrypted in the cloud without the threat of anyone else accessing or reading your files without your permission.

 A great alternative to YouTube is Vimeo.
 If the video you are looking for is not on Vimeo, you can search and watch YouTube videos on DuckDuckGo via YouTube's "youtube-nocookie" domain.
 While not entirely leaving Google here, this gives you better privacy protection.

 If you absolutely want to watch a video on YouTube, we recommend watching it via Invidio or via NewPipe, which is an awesome Android app that is available on F-Droid.

 Use OpenStreetMap instead of Google Maps

-Edit 2018-04-04: Due to the recent Facebook scandal, we felt the need to update this post and add privacy-friendly social media alternatives.
+Update 2018-04-04: Due to the recent Facebook privacy scandal, we felt the need to update this post and add privacy-friendly social media alternatives.

 The business model of most social media sites is like Google's based on tracking and posting targeted advertisements.
-Therefore, we recommend that you stop using Facebook for sharing your private information with your friends.
-A great alternative is Mastodon, you'll also find us on Mastodon, or Diaspora.
+Therefore, we recommend that you quit using Facebook for sharing your private information with your friends.
+A great alternative is Mastodon, and we invite you to join us there, or Diaspora.

-We all know that mass surveillance is always present when you are online.
-Yet, each one of us can make a change by making online surveillance harder.
-One major step to achieve this is to start using privacy-friendly services - if possible with built-in encryption!
+We all know that mass surveillance is always present when we are online.
+Yet, each one of us can help to make online surveillance harder.
+To achieve this, start using privacy-friendly services - if possible with built-in encryption!

-Make the switch today, and you'll find that taking back your privacy is much easier than expected.
+Make the switch to Tutanota's free email today, and you'll find that taking back your privacy is much easier than expected.